-Under paragraph (m)(1), the employer is required to implement preventive maintenance procedures consisting of regularly scheduled inspections of at least the mechanical and safety control equipment associated with dryers, grain stream processing equipment, dust collection equipment including filter collectors, and bucket elevators.
-Paragraph (m) (3) requires a certification be maintained of each inspection.
+Under paragraph (m)(1), the employer is required to implement preventive maintenance procedures consisting of (m)(i)(i)(m)(20)(n) regularly scheduled inspections of at least the mechanical and safety control equipment associated with dryers, grain stream processing equipment, dust collection equipment including filter collectors, and bucket elevators.
+Paragraph (m)(3) requires a certification to be maintained for each inspection.

-Paragraph (m)(4) requires the employer to implement procedures for the use of tags and locks which will prevent the inadvertent application of energy or motion to equipment being repaired, serviced, or adjusted.
+Paragraph (m)(4) requires the employer to implement procedures for the use of tags and locks which will prevent the inadvertent application of energy or motion to the equipment being repaired, serviced, or adjusted.